Cancer services

 Our service

-Our team includes a medical consultant, a lead nurse palliative care, clinical nurse specialists, a social worker, and clinical psychologists.
+Our team consists of medical consultants, nurse consultant, team leader, clinical nurse specialists, social worker, clinical psychologists, and an end of life care facilitator.
 We are an advisory service and we cover all areas of the hospital, and Mary Seacole Nursing Home.
 All patients we see remain under the care of their referring medical or ward team.
 We work closely with other health and social care professionals including GPs, community nurses, hospital doctors, and other local hospitals and hospices to support our patients and those important to them.

 Key clinical staff